Bonefishing - Lodges, Destinations & Guided Trips

 What gear do I need for bonefishing?

-An 8-weight saltwater fly rod with a tropical floating line is standard.
-Use a large arbor reel with at least 150 yards of backing.
-Polarized glasses, a long-sleeve shirt, and sun protection are essential for spotting fish on the flats.
+An 8- or 9-weight saltwater fly rod is the guide-recommended standard.
+The Bahamas can be windy — particularly in winter and spring — and anything lighter becomes unreliable when casting at distance into a trade wind.
+Use a large arbor reel with at least 150–200 yards of backing.
+Polarized glasses and sun protection are essential for spotting fish on the flats.

 What are the best fly patterns for bonefish?

 The most effective bonefish flies imitate shrimp and small crabs.
-Patterns like the Crazy Charlie, Gotcha, Spawning Shrimp, and Bonefish Bitters are widely used.
-Color and weight should match local conditions—tan, pink, and olive are go-to options for most tropical flats.
+Crazy Charlies, Gotchas, Spawning Shrimp, and Bonefish Bitters are widely relied upon across Atlantic and Indian Ocean fisheries.
+Weight and color should match local conditions — tan, pink, and olive cover most tropical flats situations, with lighter, less weighted flies for skinny water where fish are easily spooked by a hard landing.

 Can I target other species while bonefishing?

 Yes.
 In many locations, bonefish share the flats with permit, tarpon, and snook.
-Mexico, Belize, and the Seychelles are particularly good for mixed-species days.
+The Bahamas, Mexico, and Belize are particularly good for mixed-species days.
+In the Seychelles, triggerfish, bluefin trevally, and GT are additional flats targets depending on the atoll and the program.

 Is bonefishing better on foot or from a skiff?